Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array

-The critical behavior is characterized only by the zero energy modes, and all states with $E\neq0$ are localized in every instance with disorders.
-Using a numerical analysis of the transfer matrix~\cite {Z.Phys.B.53,PhysRevB.29.3111} for both $H$ and $H^\dag$~\cite{SM}, we calculate the biorthogonal localization lengths as a function of disorder strength at different energies, which are shown in Fig.~\ref {fig:localization}c and confirm the localization behavior of the bulk states.
-Fig.~\ref{fig:localization}d shows the disorder-averaged inverse participation ratio (IPR)~\cite{RevModPhys.80.1355} obtained from the biorthogonal density distributions~\cite{SM}, which also imply the localization of the entire bulk (larger IPR corresponds to stronger localization).
+The critical behavior is characterized only by the zero modes, all states with $E\neq0$ are localized in every instance with disorders.
+Using a numerical analysis of the transfer matrix~\cite {Z.Phys.B.53,PhysRevB.29.3111} for both $H$ and $H^\dag$ (see Appendix D), we calculate the biorthogonal localization lengths as functions of disorder strength and confirm the localization behavior of the bulk states (see Fig.~\ref {fig:localization}c).
+Fig.~\ref{fig:localization}d shows the disorder-averaged inverse participation ratio (IPR)~\cite{RevModPhys.80.1355} obtained from the biorthogonal density distributions (see Appendix D), which also imply the localization of the entire bulk (larger IPR corresponds to stronger localization).
 We emphasize that, the biorthogonal density distributions and localization lengths do not suffer skin effects which may exist in the left/right eigenstates.

-\emph{Probing the topology.---} For disordered system, the zero energy edge modes, usually embedded in the gapless bulk spectra, are difficult to detect; not to mention that the non-Hermitian (left or right) bulk states may also be localized near the edges due to skin effects.
+\textbf{{Probing the topology}.} For disordered system, the zero edge modes, usually embedded in the gapless bulk spectra, are difficult to detect; not to mention that the non-Hermitian (left or right) bulk states may also be localized near the edges due to skin effects.
 Determining the bulk winding from Eq.~\ref{eq:winding} requires the measurement of all possible eigenstates, which is also hard to perform.
-Another way to access the topological invariant is to monitor the dynamical response of particles initially prepared on site $A$ of unit-cell $n=0$ (denoted as $|0_A\rangle$) and measure the mean chiral displacement~\cite {science.aat3406,ncomms15516}.
+Another way to access the topological invariant is to monitor the dynamical response of photons initially prepared on site $A$ of unit-cell $n=0$ (denoted as $|0_A\rangle$) and measure the mean chiral displacement~\cite {science.aat3406,ncomms15516}.
 Different from Hermitian models, here the time evolution under $H$ is not unitary, and the usual scheme no longer works.
 To overcome this difficulty, we introduce the biorthogonal chiral displacement